AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Delete a Task

-This action module `deletes an existing task`.
+This action module deletes an existing task.

-You specify the ID of the `task`.
+You specify the ID of the task.

-The module returns the ID of the  `task` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  task and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.